Dental implants are a reliable way to replace missing teeth

 The only real tooth replacement is a dental implant.

 So what does getting a single dental implant to replace my missing tooth entail?
-After determining that an implant would be an excellent restorative solution for you, we will refer you out to one of our esteemed specialists for the surgical placement of the implant.
-We work hand-in-hand with our specialists with constant communication to ensure a restorative outcome that is both functional and highly esthetic.
-Our specialists will do an evaluation of your bone amount and quality to determine if a bone graft will be required for implant placement.
+After determining that an implant would be an excellent restorative solution for you, we will plan out exactly where the implant will be placed using the advanced technology we have access to.
+We have a CBCT (3D x-ray unit), digital intraoral scanner, and a 3D printer, which we can use together to make surgical guides for fully guided surgery.
+We will do an evaluation of your bone amount and quality to determine if a bone graft will be required for implant placement.
 The surgical date will then be set for placement of the implant body.
-Our surgeon will place your implant and refer you back to Hamilton Town Dentistry for the permanent restoration.
-Sometimes implants can be restored right away, but often times the bone is allowed to integrate to the dental implant for ~3 months.
-We will then see you back in our office for the final impression.
-The impression will be sent out to the lab for fabrication of the abutment and crown.
+The surgery will be taken place under local anesthesia, so you will be completely comfortable throughout the entire procedure.
+Sometimes implants can be restored right away, but often times the bone is allowed to integrate to the dental implant through a process called “osseointegration” for approximately 4 months.
+We will then see you back in our office for the final scan.
+The scan will be sent out to the lab for fabrication of the abutment and crown.
 The abutment and crown can be fabricated as an all-in-one screw retained unit or two separate pieces.
-Our dentists will select what is best for your particular situation.
+Dr. Hopkinson will select what is best for your particular situation.
 The abutment and crown are then sent back from the lab to be torqued into place/cemented.

 If you have any questions about dental implants, please feel free to give us a call.
-Dr. Greg Hopkinson or Dr. Matthew Sullivan would be happy to sit down with you to discuss your options.
+Dr. Greg Hopkinson would be happy to sit down with you to discuss your options.
 Our team is here to serve you!